 Requirements for Divorce in Maryland

 Before you start down the road of getting a divorce in Maryland, there are a few details that you should know.
 First, Maryland has residency requirements for separating spouses.
 One of the two spouses—if not both—must have been a Maryland resident for at least 12 months prior to filing.
 In addition, unless there were “fault grounds” for divorce, both of you must have been living separately for 12 months in order to legally file.

+Speaking with a divorce lawyer can help you determine whether any of these apply to your situation.
 “Fault grounds” refer to anything you or your spouse might have done to cause the breakup of the marriage.
 These may include: